raevt/checkuser-analysis/README.md

 # checkuser-analysis

-This repository is where I store files useful for my work in analyzing checkuser actions.
+This repository is where I store files useful for my work in analyzing CheckUser actions. (https://meta.wikimedia.org/wiki/CheckUser_policy)